sdc4nubes/CarND-Traffic-Sign-Classifier-Project/README.md

 Preprocessing techniques:
 - Grayscaling (Sermanet and Lecun demonstrated that grayscale images provide higher accuracy when processed through CNN’s in their paper "Traffic Sign Recognition with Multi-Scale Convolutional Networks")
-- Contrast Limited Adaptive Histogram Equalization and Histogram Equalization (for local and global visual equalization)
+- Equalizing (both locally with Contrast Limited Adaptive Histogram Equalization and globally with Histogram Equalization)
+- Enlarging (by 10% to reduce background noise)
-- Data Normalization (setting all data to values between -1 and 1)
+- Normalizing (setting all data to values between -1 and 1)
-- Re-dimensioning of data from 32x32x3 to 32x32x1 (only 1 channel dimension is required for grayscaled images)
+- Re-dimensioning (from 32x32x3 to 32x32x1 since only 1 channel dimension is required for grayscaled images)

 Random Preprocessed Training Samples
 ![png](media/Random_Preprocessed_Training_Samples.png)

 #### Model Architecture

-The Model Architecture is adapted from the Oxford Visual Geometry Group (VGG).
-A few changes were made to the model.
-First, the size of the input layer was reduced from 224x224x3 to 32x32x1.
-Then, successive layers were reduced accordingly, which meant fewer layers were needed than Simonyan and Zisserman used when describing VGG in their 2014 paper, "Very Deep Convolutional Networks for Large Scale Image Recognition."
+The Model Architecture is adapted from the Oxford Visual Geometry Group (VGG) as described by Simonyan and Zisserman in their 2014 paper, "Very Deep Convolutional Networks for Large Scale Image Recognition."

 VGG Architecture